jzhang-0/Query-Aware-Quantization/README.md

 ## Intro.
-This is the code of Query-Aware Quantization for Maxumun Inner Product Search.
+This is the code of Query-Aware Quantization for Maximum Inner Product Search.
 I'm the first author.

 The proposed method is implemented by Julia and all basleines are implmented by Python.